bm13563/randomPolys.js/README.md

 # randomPolys.js
 Generate random polygons efficiently in javascript.

-A fast method of generating convex polygons in O(n) time, useful for testing spatial applications.
+A fast method of generating pseudo-random convex polygons in O(n) time, useful for testing spatial applications.

 Considerably faster (albeit "less random") than Pavel Valtr's theorum (see “Probability that n random points are in convex position.”, https://doi.org/10.1007/BF02574070) which runs in O(n log n) time.